By: Orvis Staff

 Your dog should exercise every day—whenever it fits best in your daily schedule and your dog is able.
 That’s because the most effective exercise routine for dogs (and people, for that matter) is the one that happens day after day.
 Morning, noon, or night.
 Rain or shine.
 If it’s time for your dog’s workout, you put on his collar and leash and get moving.

 There are times, however, when you may wonder if your dog should skip the exercise—following surgery, for example, or when it’s freezing outside.
-Read on to learn when an exercise break is in order, when your dog’s workout needs modifying, and when he’s good to go.
+Read on for some exercise schedules for your dog and when an exercise break is in order or weather changes might mean you need some indoor dog exercise.

 How Much Should Your Dog Exercise Per Day?